-American Research Center in Egypt
+American Research Center in Egypt (Cairo)

 The American Research Center in Egypt, Inc. (ARCE), a consortium of forty-five North American universities and museums, was founded in 1948 to promote research in Egypt.
 Its broad aims are to foster a fresh and more profound knowledge of Egypt and the Near East through scholarly research, to disseminate knowledge of Egypt, and to promote American-Egyptian cultural relations.
 In pursuit of these goals, ARCE supports archaeological projects conducted by research teams led by senior American scholars, a fellowship program that enables American scholars and graduate students to conduct research in all periods and in all phases of Egyptian civilization, and special historical and literary projects in Egypt in archaeology, art history, Islamic studies, the humanities, and the humanistic social sciences.
-Under a special grant from USAID, ARCE is engaged in a multiproject effort to help Egyptians conserve and preserve their historical monuments.
+Under a special grant from USAID, ARCE is engaged in a multi-project effort to help Egyptians conserve and preserve their historical monuments.
 The Center, located in Cairo, provides a reference library and a meeting place for scholars.
 Its staff helps scholars obtain necessary clearances from the Egyptian government and otherwise facilitates their research.
-Three to four NEH fellowships are available for 2004-2005.
-In addition, two short-term fellowships are available for curators for 2004-2007; recipients of curatorial fellowships will be on fellowship tenure for four to six weeks each year for three consecutive years.
+Three to four NEH fellowships are available for 2006-2007.

-Susanne Thomas, Associate Director of U.S. Operations American Research Center in Egypt Emory Briarcliff Campus 1256 Briarcliff Rd., NE Building A, Suite 423W Atlanta, GA 30306 Telephone: 404/712-9854
+Susanne Thomas, Associate Director of U.S. Operations American Research Center in Egypt Emory Briarcliff Campus 1256 Briarcliff Road, NE Building A, Suite 423W Atlanta, GA 30306 Telephone: 404/712-9854